dtonhofer/prolog_notes/swipl_notes/about_documentation/README.md

 - what about `write_term//2`
 - there is no notation for "dict functions".
 Should be fixed.

+ If you use `\functor{}{}`, no links are created.

+ However, just writing the predicate indicator directly, as in `member/2`, will create a link to the page of the predicate (if that page exists).

 ### Predicate argument

 Italicized in the text